B1aZer/micro-bot-services-discord-bot/README.md

 ## Now

+- [ ] screener, lvlup, test from everyone perspective up
+- [ ] restirc "info" channel to read only
 - [x] max number of usages / lim
 - [x] status command / user menu / lelevup UI
-- [ ] add role routine add on xp. how we count tasks there were not complete?
+- [x] add role routine add on xp. how we count tasks there were not complete?
+Split to lv1 subtasks and count after exec
 - [ ] random nft + cleanup reddit praw
 - [ ] add community commands
 - [ ] add coins, complete payment
 - [ ] add tasks
+- [ ] check category permissions: bot only have access to bot, check other roles, channels should be synced with category
 - [ ] each role gives 100 coins + see whatsup (levels(new channels), new tasks (quests), command drop (free), coins drop)
 - [x] Finish etherscan scraper, write file, schedule 1h
 - [x] Scrap upcoming, with tw,disc count, schedule 1 day